The Most-Renowned Peritoneal Mesothelioma Specialist

-He says this because he has at least 30 years’ experience doing research in the field of mesothelioma.
+He says this based on his 30 years of experience doing research in the field of mesothelioma.

 Advances in the Treatment of Peritoneal Mesothelioma

-“Patients who are young and strong, with a small volume of disease (mesothelioma) and a minimally aggressive disease have the best chance,” Dr. Sugarbaker notes of people with peritoneal mesothelioma.
+“Patients who are young and strong, with a small volume of disease (mesothelioma) and a minimally aggressive disease have the best chance,” Dr. Sugarbaker said about his patients.

-Because the procedure for treating peritoneal mesothelioma is so aggressive, the doctor only selects those patients with the best chance of tolerating the procedure, based on their medical history, CT scan and pathological reports.
+The doctor only selects those patients with the best chance of tolerating the procedure.
+This is because the procedure for treating peritoneal mesothelioma is so aggressive.
+This is based on medical history, CT scans and pathological reports.